Photo gallery

 Fagus sylvatica Purpurea

-This pretty, deep foliaged, tree has dark purple red foliage which appears in the spring time and like many other purple leaved specimens, it gradually turns to a dark green-bronze as the summer progresses until it is almost difficult to distinguish it with the Common, Fagus sylvatica.
-In autumn the deep bronze foliage turns to a golden brown.
+This pretty, deep foliaged tree has dark purple-red foliage which appears in the springtime and like many other purple-leaved specimens, it gradually turns to a dark green-bronze as the summer progresses until it is almost difficult to distinguish it from the Common Fagus sylvatica.
+In autumn, the deep bronze foliage turns to a golden brown.

-Fagus sylvatica Purpurea is a tough tree and will thrive just about anywhere, but does not do well in exposed or coastal conditions.
-It is best suited to reasonably fertile and well drained soils but does not perform well on heavy clay or light sand and being a shallow rooted tree we do not recommend under-planting.
+Fagus sylvatica Purpurea is a tough tree that will thrive just about anywhere.
+However, it does not do well in exposed or coastal conditions.
+It is best suited to reasonably fertile and well-drained soils but does not perform well on heavy clay or light sand.
+As a shallow-rooted tree, we do not recommend under-planting.

-This large and majestic tree is one of great beauty and as such is a superb specimen to be planted as a statement in parks and large estates.
+This large and majestic tree is a great beauty and, as such, is a superb specimen to be planted as a statement in parks and large estates.

-It is a great choice for creating contrast in the landscape, with its dark colours tending to draw the eye to it, with this in mind it is best planted on the perimeter of a scheme, as if planted to close to the front it is likely that specimens planted beyond it will be overlooked.
+It is a great choice for creating contrast in the landscape, with its dark colours tending to draw the eye to it.
+With this in mind, it is best planted on the perimeter of a scheme, as if planted too close to the front, specimens planted beyond it will likely be overlooked.

 Why do some trees hold onto their dead leaves?